BLIND CONTOUR DRAWING

 What are the best blind contour subjects

 1. Select subjects that are unfamiliar enough so that the student does not have a memorized shape in mind.
-This encourage better visual concentration.
+This encourages better visual concentration.

 2. If the subject is familiar, invert it or place it in a new position to make it look new.